 I want poetry to start conversations, explore the complexities and possibilities of the human condition and articulate a social conscience.
 I believe poetry is a specific way of knowing, of crystallising the dissonance in the dominant discourses in a way which is accessible to anyone who is driven by a passion for justice and fairness.

 I have published poems in:

-- One Last Border: Poems for refugees Hazel Hall, Moya Pacey and Sandra Renew, Ginninderra Press, 2015
+- One Last Border: Poems for refugees edited by Hazel Hall Moya Pacey and Sandra Renew (Ginninderra Press, 2015)

-- Flood, Fire and Drought edited by Suzanne Edgar, Kathleen Kituai, Sandra Renew and Hazel Hall 2015.
+- Flood, Fire and Drought edited by Suzanne Edgar, Kathleen Kituai, Sandra Renew and Hazel Hall (Ginninderra Press, 2015).
 This anthology explores the effect of weather events on the Australian landscape showcasing the work of twenty-nine Australian poets with a foreword by Dr Richard Denniss.

 My tanka and tanka prose have been published in journals internationally and my poetry also appears in journals such as Eureka Street, Right Now, Burley and Scum.

 I am grateful for audience and read my poetry at various community events in Canberra such as the National Folk Festival, The Salt Room and Smith’s Alternative.

 In 2016 I was invited to read on poetry panels at Smith’s Alternative and the National Folk Festival.